-Xfinity mobile deprioritizes your data speeds when the network is heavily used.
+Xfinity Mobile’s Unlimited Plan deprioritizes your data speeds when the network is heavily used.
 Data deprioritization is when your cell phone carrier slows down your data speeds temporarily because the network is congested.

 Xfinity Mobile is a Verizon MVNO (mobile virtual network operator).
 Xfinity doesn’t own any cell phone towers.
 It just buys capacity (data and voice) from Verizon at wholesale rates and then resells the capacity to consumers.
 So Verizon has the incentive to give the highest priority to direct Verizon customers and not so much its resellers.